pfeiferd/gweb/README.md

 The main features are:
 * creating and executing jobs to analyze fastq files,
-* creating URLs and paths for downloading fastq files during analysis or placing them in local file system,
+* creating URLs and paths for downloading fastq files during analysis or placing them in the local file system,
 * installing related genomic [Genestrip databases](https://github.com/pfeiferd/genestrip/blob/master/README.md#genestrip-databases) for use during analysis,
-* creating users entries and assign roles to them to handle user rights,
+* creating user entries and assigning roles to them to handle user rights,
-* creating persons entries associated with users,
+* creating person entries associated with users,
 * viewing and downloading result files from analysis,
 * viewing and downloading information files regarding Genestrip database contents.